lukaspatschil/poncho-eventbus/README.md

 # poncho-eventbus

-A small event bus written in typescript with complete type safty.
+Light weight event bus for JavaScript and TypeScript written in TypeScript with complete type safty.

 ## Usage